 2. Or you can place a screw driver under the fabric lining and pull up… that momentum will help rip the old fabric and staples all at once.

 You can also opt to keep the old fabric in place and staple the fabric over the new one.
-However, in most instances the upholstery fabric is too bulky to place on top of each other.
+However, in most instances the upholstery fabric is too bulky to place on top of the existing one.
 Specially if you will also be adding a layer of vinyl.

 Note: Try to keep the the old fabric intact.
 You can use it as a measuring guide to trace your new fabric and vinyl.